Bios about the faces that make up Onsight Rock Gym

 Climbing superpower: Alternate beta finder, usually in avoidance of small holds

-Favorite crag snack: Smoked salmon and goat cheese in a pita
+Favorite crag snacks: Smoked salmon and goat cheese in a pita

 Favorite crags: Seems to change year to year, but right now, it's the OBED!